adamjmurray/chorus.js/etc/tutorials/02-pitch.md

 Pitch is the perception of frequency in sound, in other words, how "high" or "low" does a note sound?

-Pitches in chorus.js can be represented in absolute terms or in relative terms.
+Pitches in chorus.js can be absolute or relative.

-Using absolute pitches is equivalent to saying exactly which piano key should be pressed on a piano.
+Absolute pitches indicate exactly which piano key to play on a piano.

-Relative pitches are relative to a scale or a harmony (chord progression).
+Relative pitches reference the pitches in scales and chords using integers.
+We'll call these scale-relative and chord-relative pitches.
-Using relative pitches makes it easy to experiment with different scales or harmonies without changing pitches.
+Relative pitches makes it easier to work with scales and chords.
+For example, you can easily avoid playing a "wrong" note.

-This tutorial discusses absolute pitches and pitches relative to scales.
-Harmony will be discussed in a later tutorial.
+This tutorial explores absolute pitches and scale-relative pitches.
+Chord-relative pitches will be covered in the {@tutorial 04-harmony} tutorial.

 <a name="absolute-pitch"></a>